rattaroaz/DKSKOfficial/readme.md

 The app requires 24/7 uptime, and is internal use only, but planned downtime is not a problem.

 Data:

+ThisCompany (the one that owns the app):
+	ThisCompanyName
+	ThisCompanyAddress
+	ThisCompanyCity
+	ThisCompanyZip
+	ThisCompanyPhone
+	ThisCompanyEmail

 Company:
 	CompanyName
 	Managers - multiple